-A Pomeranian matures quite fast.
-There’s no precise age that indicates he’s a senior.
+A Pom matures quite fast.
+There’s no precise age that indicates he is now a senior Pomeranian.
 The smaller toy dog breeds (the Pomeranian, for example), may be regarded as “senior” when he’s as young as 8 years of age.

 In this article, I’ll cover changes that often occur when your Pomeranian grows older.
 If you have just bought a puppy, it’s important to understand that he’ll age quickly and, as an older Pom, his needs will change significantly.